qwd/dev-site/_docs_en/start/warning-info.md

 ref: 9-start-warning
 ---

-QWeather supports weather warning services for many countries and regions around the world.
+QWeather supports weather warning services for many countries or regions around the world.
 You can find more descriptions of these warnings here, such as the list of supported countries and regions, warning levels and warning types.

 ## Supported Regions

-Weather warnings are not available for all cities, we will continue to expand these data, currently QWeather supports the following countries and regions.
+Weather warnings are not available for all cities, we will continue to expand these data, currently QWeather supports the following countries or regions.

-> You can use the `range` parameter to get a list of all warning cities for that country via [warning city list](/en/docs/api/warning/weather-warning-city-list/).
+> You can use the `range` parameter to get a list of all warning cities for that country or regions via [Warning City List API](/en/docs/api/warning/weather-warning-city-list/).

 <table>
   <thead>
     <tr>
       <th>ISO 3166-1</th>
-      <th>Regions</th>
+      <th>Countries or Regions</th>
     </tr>
   </thead>
   <tbody>